19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Small Car rental: $35/day in winter (significantly higher in the summer due to tourist season)

 Gas is also a premium here.
-The cost can go upwards of $3-4 dollars in the summer depending on the oil market too.
+Depending on the oil market, the cost can go upwards of $3-4 dollars in the summer.

-If visiting Fairbanks in the winter months, always ask if your rental company has a car with autostart and maybe even heated seats.
+If visiting Fairbanks in the winter, always ask if your rental company has a car with autostart and maybe even heated seats.

 Car Rental Fairbanks

-Autostart will make sure visit during the frigid months more pleasant rather than cussing under your breath as you run outside to start your car 10-15 minutes before you head out to explore the town.
+Autostart will make visiting during the frigid months more pleasant than cussing under your breath as you run outside to start your car 10-15 minutes before you head out to explore the town.

-If youโ€™re not familiar with driving in winter conditions, accept an upgrade to an SUV or car with winter tires.ย And remember to drive carefully and slower than usual.
-Or alternatively, use Uber or Lyft to get around town.
+If youโ€™re not familiar with driving in winter conditions, accept an upgrade to an SUV or car with winter tires.
+And remember to drive carefully and slower than usual.
+Alternatively, Uber or Lyft can be used to get around town.

 Fairbanks Travel Tips